SjoerdV/SjoerdV.github.io/_posts/2022-12-21-post-a-new-public-github-repository-python.md

 tags:
   - Awareness
   - Python
+  - PowerShell
+  - CrossPlatform
   - Linux
 toc: true
 toc_label: "Contents"
 toc_icon: "list-alt"
 ---

 First off, I am **still** a great fan of PowerShell.
 It is a very versatile and powerful scripting language that, ever since the '.NET Core revolution', works cross-platform as well.
 Awesome!
-Especially the tight integration to the Microsoft Cloud eco-system and the Windows OS is a no-brainer for me, professionally speaking.
+Especially the tight integration to the Microsoft Cloud eco-system and the Windows OS is a 'no brainer' for me, professionally speaking.

 Except... it works cross-platform for only those classes, modules and libraries that are available in .NET Core, which might not be enough.